juhoveli/fullstackproject/documentation/diary.md

 So I also tested that and changed the colors of the app, for starters.

 Next I did some very basic counter app that had to buttons and useState hook which set the text element according to counter value.
+Also played a little with ScrollView and Image components.
+After this brief introduction I felt familiar with React Native and could start developing the actual application.